thdiaman/SequenceExtractor/README.md

 - assignments (<code>AM</code>)
 - function calls (<code>FC</code>)

-There are also certain options when extracting the snippets provided asparameters of the <code>extractSequence</code> function.
+There are also certain options when extracting the snippets provided as parameters of the <code>extractSequence</code> function.
 These are:
-- keepFunctionCallTypes: denotes whether to output also the objects performing the function calls (instead of only the return types), default is false.
+- <code>keepFunctionCallTypes</code>: denotes whether to output also the objects performing the function calls (instead of only the return types), default is false.
-- keepLiterals denotes if commands with literals (primitive types) should be extracted, or discarded, default is false.
+- <code>keepLiterals</code>: denotes if commands with literals (primitive types) should be extracted, or discarded, default is false.
+- <code>keepBranches</code>: denotes if all branch paths should be kept, or only the first path of each branch.
+- <code>outputTree</code>: denotes if the output should be a tree, or a sequence.
+- <code>flattenOutput</code>: denotes if the output should be flattened, i.e. all paths to be merged in a single sequence, or different paths should be retained.

 Using in Python
 ---------------